charles-codes/gallery/README.md

 # gallery
 =========================

-I am not much of a photographer, but I have been fortunate enough to spend some time outdoors in "The Last Best Place" of Montana, in particular the Flathead Valley.
+I am not much of a photographer, but I have been fortunate enough to spend some time outdoors in "The Last Best Place" of Montana, in particular, the Flathead Valley.

-This webpage is less of an opportunity to display my photographs and videos then a place to display and idea of web design for a photographer's portfolio.
+This webpage is less of an opportunity to display my photographs and videos then a place to display an idea of web design for a photographer's portfolio.

 =========================